intel/ipmctl/README.md

 01.00.00.xxxx (master_1_0 branch) targets first generation of hardware

-02.00.00.xxxx  (master_2_0 branch) adds support for up coming hardware generations
+02.00.00.xxxx  (master_2_0 branch) adds support for up coming hardware generations while maintaining support for previous generations as well as other enhancements

 ## Packages